rvision/useForm/README.md

 **key(any?)**

 helper method to get unique keys for siblings when rendering arrays.
 It works by utilizing WeakMap where objects are keys.
-Can be used to generate unique id's as well, by omitting the object parameter (e.g. key())
+Can be used to generate unique id's as well, by omitting the object parameter (e.g. key()).

 **NOTE:** it is advised to use stable keys, so if you have database uuid, give it a priority:
 ```jsx
 {getValue(`movies[${i}].coStars`).map((star) => {